-The Microstructure
+Microstructure

-There is a large range of heat-resistant steels and welding alloys (Table 2).
+There is a large variety of heat-resistant steels (Table 2).
 The ones with the lowest solute concentrations might contain substantial quantities of allotriomorphic ferrite and some pearlite, but the vast majority have bainitic or martensitic microstructures in the normalised condition.
 After normalising the steels are severely tempered to produce a "stable" microstructure consisting of a variety of alloy carbides in a ferritic matrix.
+The known precipitates are listed in Fig. 1; they determine the microstructure and are crucial in the development of creep strain.
 The task is therefore to model the evolution of precipitation and dissolution reactions.